-DSCP remarking is performed on ICX devices using three different types of configuration:
+DSCP remarking is performed on ICX devices using different types of configuration:

-- ACL-Traffic matching a specific pattern is remarked. - Interface (Physical, LAG, VE)-Traffic entering a physical, LAG, or VE interface (except traffic matched by an ACL) is remarked with a configured value. - Global Configuration-Traffic not affected by an ACL match or a logical interface is remarked with a configured value.
+- ACL-Traffic matching a specific pattern is remarked. - Interface (Physical, LAG, VE)-Traffic entering a physical, LAG, or VE interface (except traffic matched by an ACL) is remarked with a configured value.